unjs/magicast/README.md

 ## High Level Helpers

-We also experiments to provide a few high level helpers to make common tasks easier.
+We also experiment to provide a few high level helpers to make common tasks easier.
 You could import them from `magicast/helpers`.
-They might be move to a separate package in the future.
+They might be moved to a separate package in the future.

 ```js
 import {